Ensuring Equity — Fostering Diversity — Building Community

 High School Pass Program

-in free fare to low-income students
+in free fare to qualifying students

 Transit Equity Oversight